kkairos/public-text/SCRIPTING.md

 Turns on wall-check for the PlatformingBody2D.

-#### "#waituntil CONDITION"
+#### `#waituntil CONDITION`

 Pause script execution until CONDITION is met, the move on to the next line.

 Valid CONDITIONS:

-* playerinput - any player input is triggered
+* attackfinished (PlatformingBody2D only) - attack is finished
+* ai_pit (PlatformingBody2D only) - the AI ray detects a wall
+* ai_wall (PlatformingBody2D only) - the AI ray detects a wall
 * interact (TriggerArea only) - player uses interact key and is within area
+* movementfinished (TriggerArea only) - movement is finished (as with #movearea)
 * playerdetected (TriggerArea only) - player object is within the area
-* ai_pit (PlatformingBody2D only) - the AI ray detects a wall
-* ai_wall (PlatformingBody2D only) - the AI ray detects a wall
+* playerinput - any player input is triggered
 * tempcounterdrained - temp counter condition as with #tempcounter is 'met'

-* movementfinished (TriggerArea only) - movement is finished (as with #movearea)
-* attackfinished (PlatformingBody2D only) - attack is finished
+#### A quick scripting example for enemy AI

-Can be used like so to make an enemy move back and forth between two walls and/or pits (this is very simple code and a `#wait` may be wanted at some place:
+The scripting can be used like so to make an enemy move back and forth between two walls and/or pits (this is very simple code and a `#wait` may be wanted at some place:

 ```
 :label